hima6morsi7/storybook/README.md

 - creating chat and message components using socket
 - creating message schema and adding routes for chat and message and using socket to send and receive messages
+## creating all routes  for messages
+adding all message routes and using jwt token to secure requests and fetching data in chat component
 ## how to run the app
 open terminal in the app folder add your database in db.js file